joshhills/intogames-demo/docs/README.md

-# Firewall Defense API Documentation
+# API Documentation & Design

-This directory contains OpenAPI specifications and design documentation for the Firewall Defense game services.
+This directory contains OpenAPI specifications and the design document for the Firewall Defense game services.

 ## OpenAPI Specifications